M4THYOU/img-repo/README.md

 # Matthew's Shopify Image Repo!

-For the `Fall 2021 - Shopify Developer Intern Challenge Question`

 Follow these steps to get setup with this project.
 1. Download MySQL
 1. Install ruby 3.0.0